 Special Credit Credit by credential and experience can be awarded for holders of the EMT-Paramedic credential.
+This option should not be used if credits can be transferred from prior college or university.

 EMER-E 297 - EMT P National Registry (26.0 credit hours)